UNICEF USA and Latter-day Saint Charities

-In 2014, Latter-day Saint Charities joined the Global Maternal and Neonatal Tetanus (MNT) Elimination Initiative, contributing $9.3 million to date.
+In 2014, Latter-day Saint Charities joined the Global Maternal and Neonatal Tetanus (MNT) Elimination Initiative.
 This historic initiative is providing vaccines to women of reproductive age, health education, training of birth attendants, and more.
 It is also paving the way for the delivery of other lifesaving services.

 Latter-day Saint Charities has also supported UNICEF programs to eradicate diseases like polio and eliminate diseases like measles, to help countries develop routine immunization services, and to prevent and fight disease outbreaks.
 Support has gone to programs in countries like Central African Republic, Chad, Ghana, Guinea, Kyrgyzstan, Madagascar, Myanmar, and more.